elly-design/react-maritime-system/README.md

 The application includes two main screens:

-1. **Student Registration** - Allows students to register with their ID and password
+1. **Staff Registration** - Allows staff to register with their ID and password
-2. **Student Data Management** - Provides an interface for administrators to manage student records
+2. **Staff Data Management** - Provides an interface for administrators to manage staff records

 ## Getting Started